mystsoftware/myst-help-center/myst-management/performance/maxpacketallowed.md

 Please find the process to change the ***max_allowed_packet size***, below:

+1. Backup your Myst Studio database

+cd  /opt/myst-studio/bin

+./backup-database.sh

-1. Add the line below to increase the max_allowed_packet to 32 megabytes to the 'db' docker-compose.yml, in docker service.
+2. Add the line below to increase the max_allowed_packet to 32 megabytes to the 'db' docker-compose.yml, in docker service.
 Please be mindful of the formatting (spaces).
    ***command: --max_allowed_packet=32M***

    ![](C:\Users\admin\Desktop\000\088.jpg)

-2. Stop using *stop.sh*
+3. Stop using *stop.sh*

-3. Start using *start.sh*  -  this will recreate the database container with the new max_allowed_packet changes.
+4. Start using *start.sh*  -  this will recreate the database container with the new max_allowed_packet changes.

 *The value/size of the **max_allowed_packet** can be set (to any value), based on one's requirement*

+### Raise a MyST Support Ticket

+If the above fixes don't help with MyST performance issues then raise a [support ticket](https://support.rubiconred.com) for us to assist.